SeleniumHQ/docs/README.rst

 Once this documentation reaches a state of relative stability and completeness, it will replace the existing Selenium documentation.

+**Warning:** This repo does not host the official Selenium documentation.
+You can find the official documentation at http://docs.seleniumhq.org/docs/.

 Building
 ========